top of page

 It costs around $ 50 to make a full CliftonStrengths tets, but the benefits that can be obtained many times exceed this investment.

 In my opinion, the CliftonStregths Test (also known as the Gallup Test) has no competition in its class and no other test can stand up to it.
-This is the only such comprehensive test that meets all the scientific criteria of credibility and focuses on the natural talents of a human being.
+This is the only comprehensive test that meets all the scientific criteria of credibility and focuses on the natural talents of a human being.

 The great advantage of performing this psychometric test in the full version is also the fact that the report contains specific suggestions for activities (professions) that allow the identified individual talents to be implemented as fully as possible.